 1) Wifi :

 To the rescue comes our ‘Ubiquiti bullet’ , I know that Ubiquiti doesn’t have a good name , most marina’s use their equipment and the connection is basically .. how do I say this nicely .. crap .
-Cant connect , dropped connection etc. But the Ubiquiti bullet is a nice Wifi extender that will extend your range from 100meter / 300 feet , to a few km’s / miles ! combined with a proper antenna you can actually connect to hotspots a long way away .
+Cant connect , dropped connections etc. But the Ubiquiti bullet is a nice Wifi extender that will extend your range from 100meter / 300 feet , to a few km’s / miles ! combined with a proper antenna you can actually connect to hotspots a long way away .
 The downside to this nifty little thing is .. its not for amateurs .
 Its a serious piece of kit and when used without a layer of ‘consumer friendly’ software its hard to set up and use .
-So unless you are fairly comfortable with networking , NAT , Proxies, DNS’s , etc find yourself a Wifi extender package that uses the Ubiquity bullet to make life easier.
+So unless you are fairly comfortable with networking , NAT , Proxies, DNS’s , etc find yourself a Wifi extender package that uses the Ubiquity bullet (and a user friendly software layer on top) to make life easier.
 It certainly is worth it as it does work ! and you can connect to hotspots miles away.
+Just go get a drink at that restaurant , ask for their password , go back to the boat and connect to it.

 As an addition to the Ubiquiti we recently got an ALFA wifi extender , works fantastic and almost as good as the Ubiquity and MUCH easier to set up and use